KlasafGeijerstam/distributed_hash_table/files/specification/README.md

 network.

 An empty response means that there is currently no other node in the network.
-A non-empty response indicates that the node should to send a join message to the node that was included in the response from the tracker, and subsequently, wait for a connection from its new predecessor.
+A non-empty response indicates that the node should send a join message to the node that was included in the response from the tracker, and subsequently, wait for a connection from its new predecessor.
 When connected, the predecessor should transmit a message containing the new successor of the node, along with any entries that are to be transferred to the new node.
 When the new node is connected to its successor, the node is considered alive and should be sending alive messages to the tracker.

 ### Handle hash table request